 In doing this you open your doors to a wide variety of workers who may not have otherwise been available.
-Think about retirees, caregivers, returning mothers, neurodivergent candidates, veterans, and more.
+Think about retirees, caregivers, parents returning from work, neurodivergent candidates, veterans, and more.
 These workers bring different skills to the table that provide specific value.
-For example, a caregiver may have considerable experience dealing with multiple requirements at a time while on a very strict schedule; meanwhile, a neurodivergent candidate brings an alternative perspective with different problem-solving skills to a project; and veterans are often equipped with strategy and project-management skills.
+For example, a caregiver may have considerable experience dealing with multiple requirements at a time while on a very strict schedule; meanwhile, a neurodivergent candidate could bring an alternative perspective with different problem-solving skills to a project; and veterans are often equipped with strategy and project-management skills.

 Bringing a more widely diverse set of workers into your organization not only enriches your talent pool and brings much-needed additional skill sets to an organization, it can also offer a flexible route to staffing projects and roles, while enabling an organization to work towards its DEI goals.

-In addition, having a strong DEI standing offers appeal outside of your organization, giving your DEI audience a sense of belonging, and so making your brand more inclusive and appealing.
-Meanwhile, being intentional about inclusion efforts creates an internal environment that diverse workers want to stay in, do their best work in, and invite others to explore.
+In addition, having a strong DEI position offers appeal outside of your organization, giving your DEI audience a sense of belonging, and so making your brand more inclusive and appealing.
+Meanwhile, being intentional about inclusion efforts creates an internal environment that workers, especially in those in underrepresented groups want to stay in, do their best work in, and invite others to explore.
 These things positively impact organizational bottom line, along with employer brand perception.

 Those organizations looking to build their DEI environment via independent contractors of varying diverse categories, have the opportunity to utilize technology in their DEI journey.
 Such technology helps streamline processes, as well as enable organizations to be strategic about using independent contractors to achieve diversity goals.